-The connector follows a standard which ensures that commonly used peripherals, such as an SPI, a UART, and an I2C bus, are available on fixed locations in the connector.
+The connector normally follows a standard which ensures that commonly used peripherals, such as an SPI, a UART, and an I2C bus, are available on fixed locations in the connector.
 The rest of the pins are used for general purpose IO.
 This allows the definition of expansion boards (EXP boards) that can plug into a number of different Silicon Labs Starter Kits.
+However, due to limitations in the number of available I/O pins on the EFR32xG22, the connector on this kit has a reduced feature set.

 The figure below shows the pin assignment of the EXP header.
-Because of limitations in the number of available GPIO pins, some of the EXP header pins are shared with kit features.
+Because of limitations in the number of available GPIO pins, some of the EXP header pins are not connected and the rest are shared with kit features.